 - Fees for out of network ATMs can be high

 - It can be expensive to deposit cash due to fees when you have to use a retail location

 - Monies held in a cash app account are not FDIC insured

 Why do some cash advance apps not work with Chime?

 Cash advance apps — also called payday advance apps — allow you to tap into earnings you’ve already earned before your next payday.
-They are a digital equivalent of a payday loan provider and known as earned or early wage access apps.
+They are a digital equivalent of a payday loan provider and are known as earned or early wage access apps.

 Does a cash advance app affect your credit score?